berahaan/Hotel_managament_system/README.md

   💪 Mysql for Database Management

-Mysql is used for its
+MySQL is used for its

-- Flexibility: Stores data in a JSON-like format, ideal for dynamic schemas.
+- Reliability: Ensures data integrity and secure storage.

-- Scalability: Handles large datasets with ease.
+- Scalability: Handles large datasets and concurrent queries efficiently.

-- Performance: Fast read/write operations for real-time applications.
+- Performance: Provides fast and optimized queries for real-time applications.

 Key Tables:

-Users: Stores admin and guest profiles.
+- Users: Stores admin and guest profiles.

-Rooms: Tracks room details and availability.
+- Rooms: Tracks room details and availability.

-Reservations: Manages booking records and statuses.
+- Reservations: Manages booking records and statuses.

-Payments: Logs payment transactions and billing details.
+- Payments: Logs payment transactions and billing details.

 Setup Instructions